-In problems with two dimensions, there are two limiting cases:
+In 2D problems, there are two limiting cases:

-1. A formulation with H field

-2. A formulation with magnetic vector potential
+- 1. A formulation with H field - 2.
+A formulation with magnetic vector potential

 Both cases are PDEs of the diffusion type.
-The latter case is of greater practical interest because can be solved by numerical methods.
+More, the latter case is of greater practical interest because can be solved by numerical methods.